mitchelledom/vms-zoo-woodside/WORK.md

 * Followup on stax admin/devops role

 ### BackLog
+* Catchup with Woodside/Viet around Github and Jenkins support
 * JIRA Cleanup with team
 * Catchup Mike for current work
 * Bake work for SOE improvements - Viet is it Dis/CI spend?